Époisses Cheese vs Taleggio Cheese

 Époisses's texture can be described as "soft and creamy".
 Taleggio's texture can be described as "soft, slightly melting under the rind, firmer towards the center".

-Époisses Cheese has a subtle, fruity, distinctive, balanced flavor. Époisses's aroma can be described as "undergrowth".
-Taleggio Cheese has a sweet, delicate, slightly sour flavor.
+Époisses Cheese has a subtle, fruity, distinctive, balanced taste. Époisses's aroma can be described as "undergrowth".
+Taleggio Cheese has a sweet, delicate, slightly sour taste.
 Taleggio's aroma can be described as "herbaceous, aromatic".

 Appearance and Aging